squillace/functions-java-hello/README.md

 ### Local

-The following steps are necessary to use the repository with a local development environment.
+The following steps are necessary to use the repository with a local development environment:

 Prerequisites:
 1. `java -version` should be OpenJDK version 11.0.6 or greater (to build the application)